SEO vs PPC

 Difference between SEO and PPC

-Search Engine Optimisation (SEO) and PPC have a number of key differences.
-SEO is the science of increasing traffic to your web site by improving the internal and external factors influencing ranking in search results.
-There may be a more expensive cost of optimising the website upfront, however once this is complete any traffic you gain is free.
+Search Engine Optimization (SEO) and PPC have a number of key differences.
+SEO is the science of increasing traffic to your website by improving the internal and external factors influencing ranking in the organic (free) search results.
+There may be a more expensive cost of optimizing the website upfront, however, once this is complete, any traffic you gain is free.

-PPC is a form of Internet marketing that seeks to promote websites by increasing their visibility in search engine result pages (SERPs) through the use of paid placement, contextual advertising, and paid inclusion – this is most often called PPC for Pay Per Click.
+PPC is a form of Internet marketing that seeks to promote websites by increasing their visibility in search engine result pages (SERPs) through the use of paid placement, contextual advertising, and paid inclusion – this is most often called PPC for pay-per-click.
+PPC ads show up above the organic results on most search engines.
+However, the layout does vary depending on which search engine you are targeting with each campaign.

 Which online marketing method should you use?